MauricioD13/My_Webpage/content/articles/Our secret messages Caesar Cypher.md

 Title: Our secret messages: Caesar Cypher
 Date: 2022-08-30
-Modified: 2022-08-30
+Modified: 2021-04-16
 Category: Cypher
 Tags: Python,Cypher
 Slug: caesar_cypher
 author: Mauricio Cuello
-Summary: Our secret messages: Caesar Cypher
+Summary: The ciphers are the base of our security in the internet but not just the internet, in the ancient world already were the need to pass secret messages.
+This article is a short explanation of Caesar cypher.
 Save_as: caesar_cypher.html
 status: published
 keywords: cypher,python,programming